typomedia/ftphp/README.md

 # Ftphp

-This tool uploads and downloads single files from a ftp server.
+Simple FTP client for uploading/downloading single files to/from a server.

 ## Download